saintybalboa/react-demo/docs/tutorial/6-routing.md

     path: '/',
     exact: true,
     component: Homepage,
-    // Assign the service fetcher to ensure the initial data is fetched for the service page
+    // Assign the service fetcher to ensure the initial data is fetched for the homepage
     fetchInitialData: fetchHomepage
   },
   {